live-codes/livecodes/docs/docs/languages/gleam.md

 ### Custom Modules

 Custom modules can be used in Gleam code.
-These modules have to be precompiled by the Gleam compiler.
-URLs to the compiled code and either the source code or URLs to the source code should be made available.
+These modules have to be precompiled (to JavaScript) by the Gleam compiler.
+URLs to the compiled JavaScript code and either the Gleam source code or URLs to the Gleam source code are needed to be able to import custom modules.

 This is an example for a repo with precompiled Gleam modules:
 https://github.com/live-codes/gleam-precompiled